Statistical Learning Theory for Control: A Finite Sample Perspective

 \subsection{Fully Observed Systems}

+Let us now return to the technical task at hand: to provide a finite sample analysis system identification.
 Recall that we focus on the single trajectory case $\Ntot=T$.
-We start by analyzing the simplest system identification: the case of fully observed systems with $\Cs=I$ and $\Sigmav=0$, yielding direct state measurements $y_t=x_t$, $t\le T$.
+We start by analyzing the simplest system identification, namely the case of fully observed systems with $\Cs=I$ and $\Sigmav=0$, yielding direct state measurements $y_t=x_t$, $t\le T$.
 We will only focus on identification of $\As,\Bs$, but the same techniques could be applied for the estimation of the covariance $\Sigmaw$.
 For this reason, abusing the notation introduced above, we will denote $\thetas=(\As,\Bs)$, $f(\theta)=\theta$.
 Given the data $\{(x_0,u_0),\dots,(x_T,u_T)\}$, a natural way to obtain an estimate of the system matrices is to employ the least squares algorithm

 After some algebraic manipulations, we can verify that {\medmuskip=0mu\thickmuskip=1mu\thinmuskip=5mu

 provided the matrix inverse on the right hand side of equation (\ref{ID_eq:LSEinAC}) exists.}